itsu/circle_ci_python_example/README.md

     }
 }
 ```
 Now rerun the build and it should pass.
 There's a lot more we can do, including saving our test results, but for now, let's commit these changes.
 Now circleci will listen for changes to your repo.
 It will run a new build whenever you push a new branch, push changes to a branch or merge to main.
 You'll be able to see the status of the build on your PR.

+Let's go back and add a step to run our linter before our tests.

 what
 Create a Django application